BorisMolch/pfrontend-temp/content/blog/at-awe-europe-patch-brings-the-party-and-our-growing-team.md

 [Gabriel Romagnoli](https://www.linkedin.com/in/gabriele-romagnolixr/) from [ShapesXR](https://www.shapesxr.com/)

-And we were thrilled to join a powerful panel discussion, with [Anne McKinnon](https://www.linkedin.com/in/anne-m-abcd1234/) from Ristband Metaverse as moderator, [Elaine Wong](https://www.linkedin.com/in/eastboundelaine/?originalSubdomain=uk) from PICO, and our long-time friend Maud Clavier from [VRrOOm](https://www.institutfrancais.com/en/magazine/interview/maud-clavier-managing-director-of-vrroom).
+And we were thrilled to join a powerful [panel discussion](https://patchxr.com/blog/patch-aweeu/), with [Anne McKinnon](https://www.linkedin.com/in/anne-m-abcd1234/) from Ristband Metaverse as moderator, [Elaine Wong](https://www.linkedin.com/in/eastboundelaine/?originalSubdomain=uk) from PICO, and our long-time friend Maud Clavier from [VRrOOm](https://www.institutfrancais.com/en/magazine/interview/maud-clavier-managing-director-of-vrroom).

-It’s just great to be able to connect with this kind of quality time.
+It’s just great to connect with this kind of quality time.
 We can’t wait to do more - and we’re absolutely not slowing down.